Rules of the School of Law

 RULES OF THE SCHOOL OF LAW

 Rules and Reservation of Rights.
-Students are expected to know and follow the rules of the law school.
-In instances where the law school has not provided a rule, the rules of Texas Tech University, as they appear in the Undergraduate/Graduate Catalog and Code of Student Conduct1, will be followed.
+Students are expected to know and follow the rules of the School of Law.
+In instances where the School of Law has not provided a rule, the rules of Texas Tech University, as they appear in the Undergraduate/Graduate Catalog and Code of Student Conduct, will be followed.
 A student may appeal the application of specific rules to the Office of the Dean of the School of Law.
 The Dean's office will either render a decision or refer the appeal to the faculty of the law school or the proper authority for decision.